thanosan23/Online-Food-Retailer/README.md

 ﹣ Producers will need to be able to view platforms that are available via the app ﹣ Producers will be able to connect specific products to different platforms and set stock and price levels on the different platforms.
-More technical detail, including how to access our testing server, will be shared on selection of this project.
-- Students will be able to access support via Slack.
-There will be an opportunity for technical support in integrating with the API and for feedback on UI/UX mocks.
-More information on how to access this support will be shared upon choosing this project.
-- All code will be open source, made available in an ongoing open repository for the benefit of all.

 User Interview
 The below is an excerpt from an interview with a food producer and potential user of the app.
 What do you produce?